 The procedures the Academic Senate will follow when prioritizing applications for the Great Teachers Seminar available on the senate website

-Applications are prioritized according to the time they are received

 If you would like to attend the seminar and are able to do so, please complete the following application form.
 Answer ALL questions as if you are selected by the Senate to attend the seminar.
 The answers are required to complete the registration forms on your behalf.

 When completed, please submit this form electronically to the Academic Senate Vice-President, Erik Reese (ereese@vcccd.edu).
 Please contact Erik Reese with any questions.